 Hidden Valley is home to two terrain parks for kids.
 The Continental Progressive Terrain Park is great for introducing children to terrain parks, and the Jaguar Terrain Park houses a small-to-medium sized trick area.
 These small jumps and rails offer a comfortable learning environment for beginners.

 Beginners at Nemacolin will appreciate "The Yeti's Lair" terrain park on Mystic Mountain as they learn the skills needed to tackle more advanced terrain parks.
-The park includes one 16-foot Flat Box, one 24-foot Flat Box, one 14-foot Down Flat Rail, one 16-foot Down Cannon Rail, one 24-foot Rainbow Box and snow-made jumps!
+The park includes a 16-foot Flat Box, 24-foot Flat Box, 14-foot Down Flat Rail, 16-foot Down Cannon Rail, 24-foot Rainbow Box and snow-made jumps!